-$$\exp(-u) = f(GDP, P)/EP \tag{10}$$
+$$exp(-u) = f(GDPP)/EP$$ (10)

-By definition, the ratio in Equation (10) is bounded between 0 and 1, and could be considered as a measure of efficiency in relation to what minimum level of energy poverty would be attainable for each country.
+By definition, the ratio in Eq.
+(10) is bounded between 0 and 1, and could be considered as a measure of efficiency in relation to what minimum level of energy poverty would be attainable for each country.
 Moreover, we are interested in identifying the factors that can explain the reasons why a country has an energy poverty index higher than its minimum potential.
 For instance, policy makers might be interested in knowing whether social protection that encompasses interventions from public or private bodies intended to relieve households and individuals of the burden of a defined set of risks or needs, have been effective.
-As explained in next section, we tackle this issue allowing the variance of the u term to be a function of covariates (inefficiency explanatory variables) in which we include, among other factors, social protection expenditure.
+As explained in next section, we tackle this issue allowing the variance of the u term to be a function of covariates (i.e., inefficiency determinants) in which we include, among other factors, social protection expenditure.

-3. The Empirical Model
+3. The empirical model

 We propose the application of a stochastic frontier analysis approach to estimate an energy poverty frontier function.
-This allows us to calculate the difference between the minimum energy poverty level feasible for a country (given its income, prices, and other factors), and its current level of energy poverty.
+This allows us to calculate the difference between the minimum energy poverty level feasible for a country (given its income, energy prices, energy intensity, and other factors), and its current level of energy poverty.
 In other words, we can obtain the potential maximum reduction of energy poverty for the analysed countries.
-We take advantage of a panel data framework and the application of a True Fixed Effects (TFE) model (Greene, 2005a; 2005b) to control for unobserved country-specific heterogeneity, while we propose a heteroscedastic specification of the inefficiency term to understand the differences in the occurrence of energy poverty among countries.
+We take advantage of a panel data framework and the application of a True Fixed Effects (TFE) model (Greene, 2005a, 2005b) to control for unobserved country-specific heterogeneity, while we propose a heteroscedastic specification of the inefficiency term to understand the differences in the occurrence of energy poverty among countries.

-Considering the previous comments and including a random term to capture noise (v), Equation (9) becomes:
+Considering the previous comments and including a random term to capture noise (ν), Eq.
+(9) becomes:

-$$Ln EP{it} = \alpha_i + \ln f(GDP{it}, P{it}) + u{it} + v{it}$$ where i indicates country, t time, α_i are country dummies that capture time-invariant country characteristics.
-We assume v{it} is i.i.d. $N(0, \sigma_v^2)$.
+$$Ln EP{it} = \alpha_i + lnf(GDP{it}, P{it}) + u{it} + v{it}$$ (11)

+where i indicates country, t time, α_i are country dummies that capture time-invariant country characteristics.
+We assume v{it} is i.i.d. $N(0,\sigma_v^2)$.
 Moreover, we follow Wang and Schmidt (2002) who propose a modelling strategy in which the random variable u (representing inefficiency), has the following form: